nlesc-sherlock/emma/ansible.md

 ansible-playbook install_platform_light.yml --list-tags
 ```

-Currently we have the following tagsi (if some tag is missing please fill in an issue):
+Currently we have the following tags (if some tag is missing please fill in an issue):
 * **common**: All tasks for role *common*.
 * **extra_python_packages**: All tasks to install python packages using pip.
 * **extra_system_packages**: All tasks to install system packages using apt-get.